 - Establish a safe space.
-Often when a child is experiencing emotional difficulty in school, there is a fear of visibly “losing control” in front of his classmates.
-This may be why he is avoiding school.
-One way to make the school day feel safer for your child is to ask the school to establish a safe place where he can go to collect himself such as a social worker’s or nurse’s office.
+Often when a child is experiencing emotional difficulty in school, there is a fear of visibly “losing control” in front of their classmates.
+This may be why they are avoiding school.
+One way to make the school day feel safer for your child is to ask the school to establish a safe place where they can go to collect themselves such as a social worker’s or nurse’s office.

 - Practice patience.
 Be firm on the idea of going to school and also understand that overcoming school refusal may take time.